awsdocs/aws-doc-sdk-examples/resources/cfn/go_example_lambda/README.md

-# Creating resources to run AWS Lambda functions in Go
+# Creating resources to run Lambda functions in Go

-The AWS CloudFormation template **GoCdkStack.template.json** contains definitions that you can use to create the following resources:
+The AWS CloudFormation (CloudFormation) template **GoCdkStack.template.json** contains definitions that you can use to create the following resources:

-- An Amazon S3 bucket
+- An Amazon Simple Storage Service (Amazon S3) bucket
-- An Amazon DynamoDB table
+- An Amazon DynamoDB (DynamoDB) table
-- An Amazon SNS topic
+- An Amazon Simple Notification Service (Amazon SNS) topic
-- An Amazon SQS queue
+- An Amazon Simple Queue Service (Amazon SQS) queue

-In addition, the template creates AWS Lambda functions, in Go, to detect the following events:
+In addition, the template creates AWS Lambda (Lambda) functions, in Go, to detect the following events:

 - An object uploaded to the Amazon S3 bucket
-- An item added to the Amazon DynamoDB table
+- An item added to the DynamoDB table
 - A message sent to the Amazon SNS topic
 - A message sent to the Amazon SQS queue